crane-cloud/backend/README.md

 `git clone https://github.com/crane-cloud/backend.git`

-If `master` is not up to date, `git checkout develop-new`.
-However, note that code on develop-new could be having some minor issues to sort.
+If `master` is not up to date, `git checkout develop`.
+However, note that code on develop could be having some minor issues to sort.

 ##### Install PostgreSQL